mephessivolc/vqe-cv/README.md

 # VQE CV
-Algorithm  for Variational Quantum Eignesolver from Continuous Variables
+Algorithm  for Variational Quantum Eigensolver from Continuous Variables